-Remember that if you want to go to State Finals, you have to have at least one point in an event before you enter that event at State, and you have to sell 30 raffle tickets, and have them to Nancy Everson, by April 30, 2018.
+Remember that if you want to go to State Finals, you have to have at least one point in an event before you enter that event at State, and you have to sell 30 raffle tickets, and have them to Billie Harms, by April 30, 2019.
 Raffle information, and the list of tickets sold, will be found under "Fundraisers" on the Home Page.

 Read the Cowboy's Digest, the MHSRA website, and your NHSRA Rule Book, to keep in touch with the current news and rules that you need to be aware of.
-Remember it is the member’s responsibility to know the rules and deadlines, with nearly 400 members in MHSRA our Association must stand by the rules and deadlines posted.
+Remember it is the member’s responsibility to know the rules and deadlines.

 - All-Around Points – The all-around points will be calculated as the best 7 rodeos in each event plus State Finals points in each event, except for Cutting and Cow Horse.
 As per the NHSRA Rule Book, only points earned at State Finals will count towards the All Around.
 Any member qualifying in and entering more than one event at the State Finals will be included in the all-around.